univention/univention-corporate-server/doc/architecture/components/app-center.rst

    Architecture overview of the App Center

-Abstractly speaking, the application service *App Center* offers a web interface through *HTTP/HTTPS* and a command line interface through *Terminal / SSH*.
+Abstractly speaking, the application service *App Center Service* offers a web interface through *HTTP/HTTPS* and a command line interface through *Terminal / SSH*.

 The following list demarcates the App Center from its capabilities.
 The App Center isn't: